jaychempan/V2-SAM/README.md

 ### Citation

-If you are interested in the following work or want to use our dataset, please cite the following paper.
+If you are interested in the following work or want to use our model, please cite the following paper.

 ```bibtex
 @inproceedings{pan2026v,